carlfulp/getting-and-cleaning-data-project/CodeBook.md

 ## Codebook for TidyData

+The summarized tidy data set, generated from the "run_analysis.R" script, contains 180 observations (30 subjects * 6 activities/subject) for 68 variables.
+The 68 variables are described below.

 |Variable Name                                  	|  Variable Description 	|
 |--------------------------------------------------	|---	|
 | Subject                                          	|  Number 1-30 corresponding to each of the 30 individuals of whom were subjects of the experiment |